Vyral/base-template/_posts/2019-02-19-should-you-sell-before-you-buy-or-buy-before-you-sell.md

 To give you a short answer, selling before you buy is probably your best option.
 However, to explain why this is the case, I’ll need to delve a little deeper.
 There are five indicators you should check for within your own circumstances to see if this arrangement is right for you: &nbsp;

 **1. You don’t want to carry two mortgages.** In a perfect world, the timelines of your two transactions would perfectly align.
 However, things don’t always work out this way.
-When you sell first before buying your next home, you can eliminate any chance that you may become responsible for handling two mortgages at once.<br>&nbsp;
+When you sell first before buying your next home, you can eliminate any chance that you may become responsible for handling two mortgages at once.

 **2. You can’t qualify for a second mortgage.** If you don’t think you meet the necessary criteria to qualify for a second mortgage, you may want to sell before you buy.